denten-books/plain-text/4-sign.md

 in a plastic lacquer, and applied to the drums with an artist's air brush" [@staff_description_1952, 1].
 Mark III employed twenty-five such drums, rotating at 6900 rpm and each capable of storing 240 binary digits.

+[^ln3-multi]: Technical literature makes a distinction between space- and frequency- division multiplexing.
+On some level, space-division multiplexing simply involves the splitting of a signal into multiple physical channels (wires).
+Frequency-division better "fills" the space of a single channel.

 In addition to the fast "internal storage" drums, the "floor plan" included eight slow "external storage" tape-read mechanisms.
 Tape was slower than drums